Ruksana-RASHEED/epiclass/README.md

 As I mentioned above, after doing PCA, the classes look like they may be separable but not linearly.
 So the first thing I decided to try was to use a support vector machine (SVM) with a radial-basis-function (RBF) kernel.

-I created a pipeine with the PCA and the SVC (support vector classification) using an RBF kernel.
+I created a pipeline with the PCA and the SVC (support vector classification) using an RBF kernel.
 The most important hyperparameters are the number of PCA components to use, the penalty parameter C on the SVM error term, and gamma, which is a scale parameter on the RBF function used in the SVM.
 I used the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV) method with five-fold cross-validation on the training set, optimizing for F1-score, to choose these hyperparameters.

 Using 50 PCA components, C=1000, and gamma=0.001 resulted in a cross-validation f1 of 0.961, and an accuracy of 99.5%.